oVirt/ovirt-site/source/release/3.3/testday.html.md

 ### Objective

-The purpose of test days initiative is to accomplish the following goals:

-*   Get multiple engineers and stakeholders to have hands-on opportunity to learn more about Ovirt functionality and features.
+*   engage project users and stakeholders to a hands-on experiences with oVirt new release.
-*   Improve the quality of oVirt.
+*   improve the quality of oVirt.
-*   Introducing and validating new oVirt 3.3 features
+*   Introduce and validating new oVirt 3.3 features
-*   While learning about the project, the stakeholders can come with their own test cases, in different categories

 ### What I should do